logcow123/recipe_database/readme.md

 Steps to build and/or run the software:

-1. First step here
+1. Learn how to use sqlite with python
-2.
+2. Design and create a relational database using sqlite
-3.
+3. Create a program that creates and inteacts with the databse to show the user recipes

 Instructions for using the software:

-1. First step here
+1. TBD
 2.
 3.